 Explore what the inquiry has done to date and what their work programme looks like going forward.

-Almost all powers related to food, farming and the countryside are devolved to the Assembly at Stormont although, unlike the rest of the UK, Northern Ireland will continue to be subject to the rules of the EU Single Market.
+Almost all powers related to food, farming and the countryside are devolved to the Assembly at Stormont although, unlike the rest of the UK, Northern Ireland is subject to the rules of the EU Single Market.
 International trade policy, however, is set by the UK Government which leaves Northern Ireland in a rather uncertain place sharing a land border with the EU.
 Cross border movements are stitched into the fabric of our economy and many people’s daily lives.
 The future holds both threats and opportunities for farming, food and the environment.

 Our inquiry’s first report, Lay of the Land, gathered evidence of citizens’ views through a series of workshops with farmers, shoppers, community groups, environmentalists, chefs, traders, young and old.